Izheil/Dark-userstyles/README.md

 **For pages that you DO visit frequently, you should use a site-specific style instead**, not only for better compatibility, but also for better visuals.
 With this in mind, this style won't theme sites like Google, Reddit or Youtube by default (unless you remove their exclusions from the regexp in the style), since they either have a dark mode, or have better userstyles specifically designed for them out there.

+**You can check how to add site exclusions to this global userstyle [here](https://github.com/Izheil/Dark-userstyles/tree/master/Global%20dark%20userstyle#how-to-add-per-site-exclusions).**

+---

 ### Dark scrollbars

 This style lets you change the appearance of scrollbars among all major browsers (Firefox, Google Chrome, Opera, Brave, any chromium-based browser...).